 Forest elephant killed by poachers for tusks, Dzanga-Ndoki National Park, Central African Republic .

 Poaching is a problem in many protected areas around the world.
 This forest elephant was killed for its tusks in Dzanga-Ndoki National Park, Central African Republic.

 Lack of funds Putting representative protected area networks in place and managing them effectively requires money.
 However, few countries, including the richest, have managed to define and establish ways to provide long-term, sustainable financing for individual protected areas, let alone a network.
 This funding gap is particuilary acute in developing countries and for marine protected areas.
 There is a clear need to find new and sustainable financial resources to supplement funding for existing protected areas and to support the establishment of new protected areas.

 The declaration of a protected area is not an end result: a whole series of conditions must be in place for protected areas to be effective.
 Effective management is essential to ensure that nature is being conserved within a park's boundaries.
 Mangement activities include monitoring the health of habitats, ensuring that the rules of the protected area are respected, and working with local people to balance nature protection with their needs and aspirations.

-Closely linked with poor management are threats from widespread and either poorly managed or illegal human activites occuring within protected areas in many parts of the world.
+Human activities Closely linked with poor management are threats from widespread and either poorly managed or illegal human activites occuring within protected areas in many parts of the world.
 These include logging, poaching of protected animals, mining, and encroachment by human settlements and agriculture.
-Human activities outside of protected areas are also often a threat – such as those leading to pollution, climate change, and the introduction of invasive alien species.
+Human activities outside of protected areas are also often a threat – such as those leading to pollution, climate change, and the introduction of invasive species.